What Is Coarse Aggregate?

-Bulk density of aggregate can be defined as the weight of coarse aggregate required to fill the unit volume of the container.
+The bulk density of aggregate can be defined as the weight of coarse aggregate required to fill the unit volume of the container.
 It is generally expressed in kg/liter.

-Bulk density of aggregates particles depends upon the following 3 factors which are:
+The bulk density of aggregates particles depends upon the following 3 factors which are:

 - Degree of compaction

 - Grading of aggregates